-- A recent pragmatic, 12-month, randomized trial (N = 240) compared opioid vs non-opioid medications on pain-related function, pain intensity, and adverse effects in patients with moderate to severe chronic back pain or hip or knee osteoarthritis pain despite analgesic use (Krebs et al 2018). - Each intervention had its own prescribing strategy that included multiple medication options in 3 steps.
+- A pragmatic, 12-month, randomized trial (N = 240) compared opioid vs non-opioid medications on pain-related function, pain intensity, and adverse effects in patients with moderate to severe chronic back pain or hip or knee osteoarthritis pain despite analgesic use (Krebs et al 2018). - Each intervention had its own prescribing strategy that included multiple medication options in 3 steps.
 In the opioid group, the first step was immediate-release morphine, oxycodone, or hydrocodone/acetaminophen.
 For the nonopioid group, the first step was acetaminophen or an NSAID.
 Medications were changed, added, or adjusted within the assigned treatment group according to individual patient response. - o Groups did not significantly differ on pain-related function over 12 months (p = 0.58); mean 12-month Brief Pain Inventory (BPI) interference was 3.4 for the opioid group and 3.3 for the nonopioid group (difference, 0.1; 95% CI, -0.5 to 0.7).
 Pain intensity was significantly better in the nonopioid group over 12 months (p = 0.03); mean 12-month BPI severity was 4.0 for the opioid group and 3.5 for the nonopioid group (difference, 0.5; 95% CI, 0.0 to 1.0).
-Adverse medication-related symptoms were significantly more common in the opioid group over 12 months (p = 0.03); mean medication-related symptoms at 12 months were 1.8 in the opioid group and 0.9 in the nonopioid group (difference, 0.9; 95% CI, 0.3 to 1.5). - Arymo ER and Morphabond were approved based on bioequivalence to MS Contin.
-In lieu of conducting new nonclinical studies and clinical studies of the safety and efficacy, the manufacturers relied on previous findings of efficacy and safety for MS Contin (FDA Summary Review: Arymo ER 2017, Morphabond 2018). - The efficacy of buprenorphine buccal films was evaluated in three 12-week, double-blind (DB), placebo-controlled (PC) trials in opioid-naïve and opioid-experienced patients with moderate-to-severe chronic low back pain.
+Adverse medication-related symptoms were significantly more common in the opioid group over 12 months (p = 0.03); mean medication-related symptoms at 12 months were 1.8 in the opioid group and 0.9 in the nonopioid group (difference, 0.9; 95% CI, 0.3 to 1.5). - The efficacy of buprenorphine buccal films was evaluated in three 12-week, DB, placebo-controlled (PC) trials in opioid-naïve and opioid-experienced patients with moderate-to-severe chronic low back pain.
 In the trials, the DB treatment phase was preceded by an OL dose titration period.
 Patients were eligible for randomization into the 12-week DB treatment phase if they were able to titrate to a tolerable and effective buprenorphine dose.
 The primary efficacy variable was the patients' pain scores (based on a 0 to 10 numeric rating scale).
 Two of these studies demonstrated efficacy in patients with low back pain.
-One trial did not show a statistically significant pain reduction for Belbuca compared to placebo, and the results of this trial are not included in the Prescribing Information (Belbuca Prescribing Information 2018, Gimbel et al 2016, Rauck et al 2016). - o In one study of opioid-naïve patients, pain scores increased more in the placebo group vs. the buprenorphine group during the DB phase; mean (standard deviation [SD]) changes from baseline to week 12 were 0.94 (1.85) and 1.59 (2.04) in the buprenorphine and placebo groups, respectively, with a significant between-group difference (-0.67; 95% CI, -1.07 to -0.26; p = 0.0012).
+One trial did not show a statistically significant pain reduction for Belbuca compared to placebo, and the results of this trial are not included in the Prescribing Information (Belbuca Prescribing Information 2020, Gimbel et al 2016, Rauck et al 2016). - o In one study of opioid-naïve patients, pain scores increased more in the placebo group vs. the buprenorphine group during the DB phase; mean (standard deviation [SD]) changes from baseline to week 12 were 0.94 (1.85) and 1.59 (2.04) in the buprenorphine and placebo groups, respectively, with a significant between-group difference (-0.67; 95% CI, -1.07 to -0.26; p = 0.0012).
 A higher proportion of buprenorphine patients (62%) had at least a 30% reduction in pain score from prior to OL titration to study endpoint when compared to patients who received placebo (47%) (Rauck et al 2016). - o In another study, opioid-experienced patients experienced a higher increase in their pain scores in the placebo vs. buprenorphine group after randomization.
 The difference between groups in the mean change from baseline to week 12 was -0.98 (95% CI, -1.32 to -0.64; p < 0.001).
-A significantly larger percentage of patients receiving buprenorphine than placebo had pain reductions ≥ 30% and ≥ 50% (p < 0.001 for both) (Gimbel et al 2016).
+A significantly larger percentage of patients receiving buprenorphine than placebo had pain reductions \geq 30% and \geq 50% (p < 0.001 for both) (Gimbel et al 2016).